Image of top, affiliate, marketing, mistakes, avoid

 — Alexios Papaioannou, Affiliate Marketing Strategist

-Let me show you what these mistakes actually cost me in real dollars:
+Let me show you what these mistakes actually cost me in real dollars tracked in QuickBooks and Google Sheets:

 That’s $157,132 in direct losses.
 Not counting opportunity cost.
 Not counting the stress.
 Not counting the 3 years I could have been building something real.